-Smart Air’s real-world tests show that carbon filters are great tools to remove formaldehyde from the air.
-However, in rooms with high formaldehyde levels, it can take 2-3 years for all the formaldehyde to burn off and collect in the filter.
+Smart Air’s real-world tests show that carbon filters prove highly effective in eliminating formaldehyde from the air.
+Nevertheless, in spaces with elevated formaldehyde levels, it might take 2-3 years for complete removal through filtration.

 What is a Formaldehyde Cookout & How Well Does it Remove Formaldehyde?

 Formaldehyde cookouts remove formaldehyde because formaldehyde is more volatile under higher temperatures and humid conditions.
 Therefore, heating up a room that has high-formaldehyde materials such as plywood, paints, carpets, and furniture can help reduce formaldehyde levels.
 Once the formaldehyde is in the room’s air, it can be more easily removed by ventilating out the space.

 Formaldehyde Cookout Lowered Formaldehyde by 67% Within Hours